 Philosophy: Facilitating Movement Expression

-I have been teaching contemporary dance for over three decades.
-In professional level classes we ground energy, shift weight, extend and release, and develop our agility.
-From fascia exercises to floor work, to swift rhythmic phrases—of lengthening, reaching, rotating and rebounding through space—we work on and with our senses of musicality, precision, and efficiency.
-Participants are guided through ways to integrate the exercises into structured improvisation to expand their physical, dynamic range or explore something else of their choosing and to feel what it's like to interpret in class, together, explore personal stimulus and learn from each other.
+I have been teaching creative contemporary dance for over three decades.
+At all levels, the principles of grounding energy, shifting weight, extending and releasing, and developing our agility apply.
+Ranging from fascia exercises to floor work, to swift rhythmic phrases—of lengthening, reaching, rotating and rebounding through space—we work on and with our senses of musicality, precision, and efficiency.
+Through structured improvisation I encourage participants to expand and integrate physical, dynamic range.
+I vary exercises to enable participants to interpret in class, together, explore personal stimulus and learn from each other.

-In my advanced contemporary dance class, gentle warm-up explorations informed by a release technique base.
-I encourage dancers to find stability and flexibility through bodily connection, engaging the core and warming up the back body through somatic-informed exploration then strengthen the core and warm up the spine for stability and flexibility.
-Exercises progress to moving through homo- and contra- lateral coordination, lengthening the body and carving through space.
-Bringing in rhythm, movement-scale becomes the focus with explorations of the timing of an elevation, rebound extension, whole body weight-shifts, encouraging ease, flow, and athleticism.
-Participants are invited and guided to develop ways to connect somatic information with the physicality of moving through space.
+In my advanced contemporary dance class, I start with gentle warm-up explorations informed by a release technique base.
+I encourage dancers to find stability and flexibility through bodily connection, engaging the core and warming up the back body through somatic-informed exploration.
+We move to relationships to space, exploring homo- and contra- lateral coordination, length/ expansion and carving through space.
+Bringing in rhythm, movement-scale becomes the focus with explorations of the timing of an elevation, rebound extension, whole body weight-shift.
+Participants are invited and guided to develop ways to connect somatic information with the physicality of energetically moving through space, encouraging ease, flow, and athleticism.

-Guided improvisations allow for diversity of expression, so participants can keep developing new awareness and insight around the technical exercises.
-The objective is to foster a positive environment for challenge and self-development, while providing a fulfilling and inclusive shared experience.
+In my experience, guided improvisations allow for diversity of expression, ensuring participants can stay alert to developing new awareness and insight from and around the technical exercises.
+My objective is to foster a positive environment for challenge and self-development, while providing a fulfilling and inclusive shared experience.